r5d/fsfi/md/article/better-than-zoom.md

 ## Educational Institutes should switch to free software

-Educational institutes all over the world are conducting lectures/webinars via nonfree software.
 We suggest educational institutes to adopt free software alternatives like Jitsi, BigBlueButton and avoid nonfree software for lectures and conferences.

 The educational use cases for BigBlueButton are